 - Press dough into 2 or 3 balls, flatten slightly, wrap tightly and chill for 30 to 60 minutes before rolling.

 - On a pastry mat or a surface lightly dusted with flour, roll the dough out to ⅛ inch thick.
 Cut with cookie cutters and transfer to the baking sheets using a spatula or lifter.
+If the dough feels warm or has been overworked, put the baking sheets with the cookies in the fridge for a few minutes to prevent them from spreading while they're baking.

 - Bake at 350° F. for 8 - 10 minutes.